BallMJ92/Listify/README.md

 # Listify

-A Python module containing functions for generating any kind of list
+A Python module containing functions for generating a variety of numerical lists